Skip to main content

 What’s the best way to get back on track?
 Consider these 5 tips:

 1. Know where you are – Look at your credit card statements, while also considering your usual monthly bills like rent and utility payments.
 NerdWallet recommends the 50/30/20 budget.
-Earmark 50% of you monthly take-home income to needs, 30% to wants, and 20% to savings and debt repayment.
+Earmark 50% of your monthly take-home income to needs, 30% to wants, and 20% to savings and debt repayment.
 Easily set up an automatic savings plan with a Goal-Based Savings account.

 2. Limit your spending – Stick to carrying cash or using your debit card until you’re back on plan.
 It’s tougher to part with cash so you may be less likely to overspend than if you used credit cards.